-Making improvements to working capital or cash flow requires a clear understanding of the details for current work processes, including fundamentals that include when payment terms begin, and the frequency and timing of payment runs.
+Making improvements to working capital or cash flow requires a clear understanding of the details of current work processes, including fundamentals that include when payment terms begin, and the frequency and timing of payment runs.
 For example, saying your payment terms are 45 days means different things if the clock starts based on the invoice date, the date the invoice is received, or the date materials are received.
-Actual payment terms are also impacted if payment runs occur daily, or if they take place semi-weekly, weekly or at some other frequency.
+Actual payment terms are also impacted if payment runs occur daily, or if they take place semi-weekly, weekly, or at some other frequency.

 Fortunately, for Peeriosity members, it’s easy to draft an iPollingTM question and instantly find out how other members tackle the problem, with the ability to directly follow up with other participants for further discussion and dialogue.
-With Peeriosity, your poll will go to hundreds of members for possible response, with those that have knowledge providing inputs that are likely to be directly on point to solve your issue, all at no cost to you.
+With Peeriosity, your poll will go to hundreds of members for a possible response, with those that have knowledge providing inputs that are likely to be directly on point to solve your issue, all at no cost to you.
 Plus, the exchange is completely private, with only members whose companies provided an answer to the poll questions able to access the detailed results and findings.

 iPollingTM Results Review